 By law, the Assessor values property each year as of January 1.
 The Assessor compares the Prop.
 13 value to the market value.
 Taxable value is always the lower of these two values, and is used for property tax calculations each tax year.
 Sales transactions and market activity through March 31 are considered to help determine market value.

 Do I have to submit a request to have my property value reviewed?

 No, the Assessor is proactive in performing property reviews each year.
 However, property owners may submit a Request for Informal Assessment Review with information supporting their request for a lower assessed value between January 2 and April 30 each year.

-To request an Informal Review, please select and complete a form based on the type of property to be reviewed:
+To request an Informal Review, please complete a form based on the type of property to be reviewed:

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.